Rahul-Raviprasad/Performance-in-JavaScript/perceivedPerformance/perceivedPerformance.md

 ## If it takes more than 2 seconds, provide feedback
-Immediate behaviour could be a page loading.
+Immediate behavior could be a page loading.
 The user should not have to wait any more than 1 or 2 seconds for the results they want to load.

 If an interface needs that extra time, we should say ‘this may take a few more seconds’ and provide feedback on how long it will take.
 Don’t leave the user asking too many questions.